EDUCBA Logo

 Below is the parameter description syntax of the recursive query.

-- Non-recursive term: This is defined in PostgreSQL common table expression query, which provided the result set of common table expressions.
+• Non-recursive term: The PostgreSQL common table expression query defines the result set of common table expressions.

-- Recursive term: It is defined in PostgreSQL in one or more common table expressions or query definitions join with the non-recursive term.
+• Recursive term: In PostgreSQL, we can define it by joining one or more common table expressions or query definitions with a non-recursive term.

-- UNION: Union and union all is used to join the two queries by using the recursive query in PostgreSQL.
+• UNION: In PostgreSQL, we can use union and union all to join two queries using the recursive query.

-- Termination check: It is used when the recursion stops, and no rows will return from the iteration.
+• Termination check: We use it when the recursion has reached its end and there are no more rows to return from the iteration.

-- Select: It is used to select the data from a table or from the common table expressions in PostgreSQL.
+• Select: We use it to select data from a table or common table expressions in PostgreSQL.

 How Recursive Query Works in PostgreSQL?

-- It is defined as the initial value, and the working table of the recursive query is populated in this step.
+• We define it as the initial value and populate the working table of the recursive query in this step.

-- The second step is known as the recursive part.
-As we can see in the recursive query will referring to print the numbers itself, and it will get the values from the working table, which we have mentioned in the recursive query in PostgreSQL.
-This query in the recursive function will continue running till the termination condition is met.
+• The second step is known as the recursive part.
+As we can see, the recursive query will referring to print the numbers itself, and it will get the values from the working table, which we have mentioned in the recursive query in PostgreSQL.
+This recursive function query will continue running until the termination condition is met.
 It executes the recursive result with Ri as input, and it will result as Ri+1.

-- The third step is the actual part or query, which was used to select all the values from a column from a table or common table expressions.
-This step is defined as repeat the second step until the set is not empty.
+• The third step involves executing the actual query to select all values from a table column or common table expressions.
+This step is repeated until the set is empty, as defined in the second step.
 It is also called a termination check.

-- With the statement in PostgreSQL will provides the way to write an auxiliary statement for use in the large query.
+• The statement in PostgreSQL will provide a way to write an auxiliary statement for use in the large query.

 We have using the student table to describe an example of a recursive query.
 Below is the student table structure, and the data that we have used in the example are as follows.